mees-van-wel/hexa-center-website/src/routes/guide/scheduling/calendar/index.md

 # Calendar

-The calendar function is part of the core block in Hexa Center.
+The calendar function is part of the essentials module in Hexa Center.
 Use the calendar function to create appointments, view your colleagues appointments and create video calls.

 ## 1. Navigating the calendar overview